massivebird/neocities-site/content/blog/you-should-use-github.md

 ## GitHub's additional features

+> If you're already sold on GitHub, you can skip this section to [get started already](#getting-started).

-GitHub has even more features in store for you.
-Here are some of my favorites!
+Here are even more features in store for you!

 ### Issues (as in the feature)